TheJacksonLaboratory/CUP-AI-Dx/README.md

 Rscript run_subtype_validation.R ovarian_cancer <output-dir>
 ```

+## Running new data set prediction on a docker container

 A docker container has been built so that the users can use the tool easily.
 The code should be runnable on any machine as long as docker is installed.
+Especially no package installation is required.

 After installing docker, please run the following command in the terminal to pull the container from dockerhub: